GSA/fpkilint/docs/cpct_user_help.md

 * macOS - No special requirements
 * Android Devices - Not recommended for CPCT use
 * iOS Devices - Not recommended for CPCT use
-<**Any other system or application requirements?**>
+<**Any other application or browser requirements?
+Browsers for best display?**>
-<**Do recommend/not recommend certain browsers for using the tool?**> (Displays may differ...?)

 ## How Does This Work?

-{% include alert-info.html content="CPCT use requires in-depth familiarity with certificate profiles and certificates." %}
+{% include alert-info.html content="In-depth experience is recommended when working with Federal PKI certificates and certificate profiles." %}

-Here's how CPCT works:

-**THIS IDEA BETTER?**
+CPCT is a friendly tool that analyzes a certificate in just a few simple steps:

-* From the CPCT main screen, you need to first select the applicable profile document, version, and certificate profile against which to test your certificate.
-Then, upload the certificate.
-CPCT immediately produces on-screen, compliance test results with a _pass_ (checkmark) or _FAIL (with explanation)_ status for each field and extension.
-CPCT offers a formatted Test Report (.xls or .pdf) for download.
-You can submit the Test Report with a Federal PKI Annual Review package or use/retain it for your organization's needs.
+* From the CPCT main screen, you pick from the 3 drop-downs: a Certificate Profile Document, Version number, and Certificate Profile against which to test a certificate.
+Then, upload your certificate.

-**OR THIS IDEA BETTER?**

-* From the [CPCT main screen](https://cpct.app.cloud.gov/){:target="_blank"}, first select the document and profile related to the certificate you want to test.
-Then, upload the certificate using drag-and-drop or the **Upload** button.

-* CPCT instantaneously shows you the detailed test results.
-A green status bar summarizes the test outcome--either _Tested [n] fields: No Problems detected_ or _Tested [n] fields: [n] problems detected_.

-* In the **Analysis** column, a checkmark is shown for _passed_ or the word, _FAIL (with explanation)_, if there was problem.

-* Retesting is unlimited.
-Once you've completed testing, you can download a Test Report (e.g., to submit with an Federal PKI Annual Review package), use/retain it as part of your QA process, or use it for your organization's specific needs.

-* CPCT analyzes your certificate and displays the test results instantaneously.
-Each field and extension displays either a **checkmark** for _PASS_ **OR** a _FAIL (with explanation)_.
+* CPCT immediately displays on-screen, test results.
+Each field and extension shows a _PASS_ (a checkmark) or _FAIL (with explanation)_.
+(See the [Detailed Steps](#detailed-steps) for more information.)

-* You can download a Test Report (.xls or .pdf) to submit with an FPKI Annual Review package or to archive.
+* At any time, you can download a formatted Test Report (.xls or .pdf).
+Successful Test Reports can be submitted with a Federal PKI Annual Review package or retained for your organization's needs.

 ### Detailed Steps
-(Matt) How to use the tool section.
-Describe the meaning and purpose of each of the drop-down lists.
+<**(Matt) How to use the tool section.
+Describe the meaning and purpose of each of the drop-down lists.**>

-CPCT is a friendly tool that provides instantaneous results.
-What more could you ask for?
-Just follow the steps below.
-If you need help, please [Contact Us](https://github.com/GSA/fpkilint/blob/dev/docs/cpct_contact_us.md){:target="_blank"}_.

 #### 1. Select Profile Documents

 a.
-You should have an exported certificate ready to upload. _Your certificate type should be .ctr, .pem, .cer, or .der._<br>
+First, have an exported certificate ready to upload. _Your certificate type should be .ctr, .pem, .cer, or .der._<br>
 b.
-Navigate to [CPCT](https://cpct.app.cloud.gov/).
-Select from the 3 drop-downs:<br><br>
+Then, navigate to [CPCT](https://cpct.app.cloud.gov/).
+From the 3 drop-downs on the main screen, pick:<br><br>
-     o    **Profile Document** related to your certificate (e.g., _Common Policy SSP Program_) (short name for the _X.509 Certificate and Certificate Revocation List [CRL] Extensions Profile for the Shared Service Providers [SSP] Program_.<br>
+     o    a **Profile Document** related to your certificate (e.g., _Common Policy SSP Program_) (short name for the _X.509 Certificate and Certificate Revocation List [CRL] Extensions Profile for the Shared Service Providers [SSP] Program_.<br>
-     o    **Document Version** (e.g., _v1.8_).<br>
+     o    a **Document Version** (e.g., _v1.8_).<br>
-     o    **Certificate Profile** (e.g., _PIV Authentication_)<br>
+     o    a **Certificate Profile** (e.g., _PIV Authentication_)<br>

 ---Main Screen capture here?---